-Our latest research introduces heart rate tracking through a wearable device as a new way for people to discover their seizure risk on the Seer app
+Our latest research introduces heart rate tracking through a wearable device as a new way to discover seizure likelihood

 Our research has well established that seizures occur at certain, regular intervals.
-For instance, some people’s seizures tend to follow daily, weekly, or monthly rhythms — or other unique cycles like every 11 days or 5 weeks.
+For instance, some people’s seizures tend to follow daily, weekly, or monthly rhythms — or other unique cycles like every 11 days or five (5) weeks.
 Seizure cycles are common, although they are different for everyone.
-Using cycles estimated from historical seizure times, ‘seizure risk’ can be forecasted and used to determine periods when someone has a high, low, and baseline risk of having a seizure.
+Using cycles estimated from historical seizure times, ‘seizure likelihood’ can be forecasted and used to determine periods when someone has a high, low, and baseline likelihood of having a seizure.

-We’ve proven that seizure risk can be forecasted by combining data from wearable devices and self-reported seizures logged in the Seer app.
+Our research has proven that seizure likelihood can be forecasted by combining data from wearable devices and self-reported seizures logged in the Seer app.

 Our research participants wore a Fitbit smartwatch to record data on heart rate, stress, sleep and physical activity, and used the Seer app to record events they believed to be a seizure.
 It’s important to note that the wearable devices don’t detect seizures, rather they record other health data, such as heart rate, which show changes connected to seizure timing.

-Our research found that cyclic rhythms outside the brain could strengthen seizure risk forecasting and be tracked with a non-invasive wearable device.
+Our research found that cyclic rhythms outside the brain could strengthen seizure cycle tracking and be tracked with a non-invasive wearable device.

-Heart rate cycles are linked to seizure risk cycles
+Heart rate cycles are linked to seizure cycles

 For the first time, our research team was able to track long-term rhythms using heart rate, and relate those changes to someone’s likelihood of having a seizure.